-The 2017-18 Dance in Process Residency application is now closed.
+The 2018-19 Dance in Process Residency application is now open.

 We encourage you to review these guidelines thoroughly and make sure you’re familiar with all of the information before beginning your proposal.

 2018-19 Proposal Deadline: Monday, March 26 at 5:00 pm.